filrak/vsf/README.md

 ## Reasons behind the project

 In short words - currently Vue Storefront is flooded with technical debt, bad architectural decisions that are very hard to redo and unnecesary complexity.
-We came to a point when it's easier to write a project from scratch and take into account all our learnings there instead of adjusting architecture of 1.x.
+We came to the point when it's easier to write a project from scratch and take into account all our learnings there instead of adjusting architecture of 1.x.

 ## High level goals